 Tellico Village – Loudon

 Hosting more than 3,000 single-family and attached homes, Tellico Village is a sprawling master-planned community with resort-style amenities with water access.
-Homes are priced from the mid $100s to the high $1Ms, so there’s an option for every budget.
+Home prices vary throughout the community, so there’s an option for every budget.
 Whether active adults want to spend time on the lake, the golf course, the clubhouse, or the wellness center, they can do it all in Tellico Village.

 Rarity Bay – Vonore

 Rarity Bay is another lakeside community with modern amenities and a big range of price points.
-Custom homes in the community range anywhere from the low $100s – mid $3Ms and come in a variety of floor plans.
+Custom homes in the community range anywhere from the and come in a variety of floor plans whether you’re buying new or resales.
 Amenities include everything from a golf course to an equestrian center, as well as a marina for boating.

 Asheville